 In addition to papers, we also have poster/demonstration session in the conference.
-Posters/Demonstration are also an important part of Urb-IoT program.
+Notes/Posters/Demonstration are also an important part of Urb-IoT program.
 They provide researchers with an opportunity to present their latest, cutting-edge research.
-Poster/Demonstration papers must not exceed three (3) pages with same format of the regular papers, and also will be reviewed by the program committee.
+Notes/Poster/Demonstration papers must not exceed three (3) pages with same format of the regular papers, and also will be reviewed by the program committee.

 February 7: Paper/Poster/Demonstration Submission Deadline